tanvir-ahmed-m4/com0com/ReadMe.txt

    becomes unacceptable for a user to be expected to wait for the installation.
 A. It's because the installing of each next port pair requires to update driver for all installed pairs.
-You can speed up installing of multiple com port pairs by using install commands with --no-update option and finish them by update command, for example:
+You can speed up installing of multiple com port pairs by using install commands with --no-update option and then use install command w/o --no-update option, for example:

       command> --no-update install - -
       command> --no-update install - -
       ...
       command> --no-update install - -
-      command> update
+      command> install

-   Another example:
+   The example of the batch program:

-      > cd /D "%ProgramFiles%\com0com"
+      cd /D "%ProgramFiles%\com0com"
-      > FOR /L %i IN (0,1,249) DO setupc --no-update install - -
+      FOR /L %%i IN (0,1,249) DO setupc --no-update install - - setupc install
-      > setupc update

 Q. I am using the 64-bit version of com0com and I am having trouble.
 I'd like to debug this, but I can not find any free serial port monitor software,